-The baseball is a passion of the Japanese.
-The sport is watched and practiced by millions of Nippon fans, and its success extends to various provinces of the archipelago.
-In this article, we will get to know the main baseball teams in Japan.
+Baseball is a passion in Japan.
+The sport is watched and played by millions of fans across the archipelago, and its reach extends well beyond the biggest cities.
+In this article, we'll get to know the main baseball teams in Japan.

 Koshien and the industrial leagues

-One of the most significant events with enormous popular appeal is the Koshien (甲子園), which, besides being the name of the main stadium of the competition, is often the name given to the national high school baseball tournament.
+One of the most significant events in Japanese sport, with enormous popular appeal, is the Koshien (甲子園).
+The word is the name of the main stadium where the tournament is held, but it is also used to refer to the national high school baseball championship itself.
 Teams of young talents from all over the country compete in this tournament.
 Koshien is frequently mentioned in Japanese pop culture, especially in anime, manga, and films.
 The audience for the event is huge, and the competition is highly valued.

 In addition to the various high school baseball teams, there are also teams from the industrial leagues, representing famous companies such as Yamaha and many others.